johnmn3/poly-map/bench/ex/examples-high-level.md

 *Use Case*: Defer loading data for certain keys until they are actually requested, perhaps fetching from a database or file.

-*How?*: Override `:valAt_k_nf`.
+*How?*: Override `:get`.
 If the key isn't present, attempt to load it.
 This example also updates the map to cache the loaded value.

 ```clojure
 (defn simulate-db-fetch [k]